0 Part Course |

 • Measures to improve the loan security and terms and conditions for the restructured debt facility

-• Conditions when banks may implement haircuts to assist in the preservation of the going concern with the view to maximising potential exposure recovery.
+• Conditions under which banks may implement haircuts to assist in the preservation of the going concern with the view to maximising potential exposure recovery

 • The importance of restructuring any problem loans in line with the Bank’s credit procedures and risk appetite.